Neen Sollars railway station

 Neen Sollars railway station was a station on the Tenbury & Bewdley railway in Neen Sollars, Shropshire, England.
 The station opened on 13 August 1864.
 A second staggered platform was opened in 1878, reached via a board crossing.
 This platform was taken out of use on 22 August 1954, the same date on which the station's signal box closed.
 The station became unstaffed in July 1961 and closed for passenger use on 1 August 1962, although goods traffic continued until January 1964.

-Although its station building survives much of its distinctive character is lost as a result of many of its original 1864 William Clarke architectural features having been removed.
+The station building survives, in the intervening years between closure and the present day, much of its distinctive character had been lost as a result of many of its original 1864 William Clarke architectural features having been removed, however, it has been restored faithfully to its original state and now once again appears as a GWR railway station.